-In Year 10 and 11, we encourage students to attend enrichment opportunities to support their studies at GCSE.
-For our Year 9, 10 and 11 students we have several online platforms to further enhance what is offered within school.
-Students can use Quiz.Outwood.Com in order to test their recall of the key units they are studying at GCSE.
-This also provides a gap analysis for students, so they are able to see their areas of weakness, so they focus their revision further.
+At GCSE we promote all forms of educational material including online homeworks, useful documentaries and cartoons.
+We also have several online learning platforms to further enhance what is offered in school.
+Students can use tenjin.outwood.com in order to test their recall of the key units they are studying at GCSE.

-Across the Trust, historical visits are offered to students.
-In recent years we have offered trips to:Berlin, Battlefields of WWI, London-Whitechapel, as well as visits to local areas such as Liverpool International Slavery Museum and Manchester Imperial War Museum.
-These trips are designed to enrich classroom experiences and to inspire a deeper interest in the subject of History.

-Aims of the National Curriculum:
+This also provides a gap analysis for students, so they are able to see areas where they could improve and focus their revision further.
+We encourage students to attend enrichment opportunities to support their studies at GCSE, this includes; tutor time and after school groups, which are targeted to different aspects of the GCSE course.
+This allows students to focus their revision on all the examination criteria and essential exam skills.

-1. Know and understand the history of these islands as a coherent, chronological narrative, from the earliest times to the present day: how people's lives have shaped this nation and how Britain has influenced and been influenced by the wider world)

-2. Know and understand significant aspects of the history of the wider world: the nature of ancient civilisations; the expansion and dissolution of empires; characteristic features of past non-European societies; achievements and follies of mankind

-3. Gain and deploy a historically grounded understanding of abstract terms such as 'empire', 'civilisation', 'parliament' and 'peasantry'

-4. Understand historical concepts such as continuity and change, cause and consequence, similarity, difference and significance, and use them to make connections, draw contrasts, analyse trends, frame historically-valid questions and create their own structured accounts, including written narratives and analyses

-5. Understand the methods of historical enquiry, including how evidence is used rigorously to make historical claims, and discern how and why contrasting arguments and interpretations of the past have been constructed

-6. Gain historical perspective by placing their growing knowledge into different contexts, understanding the connections between local, regional, national and international history; between cultural, economic, military, political, religious and social history; and between short- and long-term timescales.
+- 1. Know and understand the history of these islands as a coherent, chronological narrative, from the earliest times to the present day: how people's lives have shaped this nation and how Britain has influenced and been influenced by the wider world - 2.
+Know and understand significant aspects of the history of the wider world: the nature of ancient civilisations; the expansion and dissolution of empires; characteristic features of past non-European societies; achievements and follies of mankind - 3.
+Gain and deploy a historically grounded understanding of abstract terms such as 'empire', 'civilisation', 'parliament' and 'peasantry' - 4.
+Understand historical concepts such as continuity and change, cause and consequence, similarity, difference and significance, and use them to make connections, draw contrasts, analyse trends, frame historically-valid questions and create their own structured accounts, including written narratives and analyses - 5.
+Understand the methods of historical enquiry, including how evidence is used rigorously to make historical claims, and discern how and why contrasting arguments and interpretations of the past have been constructed - 6.
+Gain historical perspective by placing their growing knowledge into different contexts, understanding the connections between local, regional, national and international history; between cultural, economic, military, political, religious and social history; and between short- and long-term timescales.

 Our Outwood Programme of Study for KS3 aligns to the National Curriculum Programme of Study for History.